On On_p: Addition and Multiplication in

-\section{Addition and Multiplication in $On_p$}
+\section{Addition and Multiplication in $\textbf{On}_p$}

-In \cite{Conway}, the definitions of addition and multiplication in $On_2$ are given "genetically", as follows: for $\alpha,\beta\in On_2$, we have and Here, $\alpha'$ ranges over all ordinals less than $\alpha$, $\beta'$ ranges over all ordinals less than $\beta$, and "mex" represents the "minimal excludent" of the given set.
-(That is, the smallest ordinal not in that set.)
+In \cite{Conway}, the definitions of addition and multiplication in $\textbf{On}_2$ are given ``genetically'', as follows: for $\alpha,\beta\in \textbf{On}_2$, we have and Here, $\alpha'$ ranges over all ordinals less than $\alpha$, $\beta'$ ranges over all ordinals less than $\beta$, and ``mex'' represents the ``minimal excludent'' of the given set (i.e. the smallest ordinal not in that set).
+Thus, all sums and products are defined in terms of lexicographically earlier sums and products.

-In \cite{Laubie}, a similar genetic definition is given for addition in $On_p$.
-Unfortunately, the problem of finding a genetic definition for multiplication in $On_p$ is still open.
-Rather than working with genetic definitions, we will establish the structure of $On_p$ inductively, defining addition and multiplication on progressively larger fields.
+In \cite{Laubie}, a similar genetic definition is given for addition in $\textbf{On}_p$.
+Unfortunately, finding a genetic definition for multiplication in $\textbf{On}_p$ is apparently much more difficult (reasons for this will be given later).
+Rather than working with genetic definitions, we will establish the structure of $\textbf{On}_p$ inductively, defining addition and multiplication on progressively larger fields.

-Following the convention in \cite{Conway}, ordinals in $On_p$ will sometimes be treated as single elements of $On_p$, and will sometimes be treated as the set of all lesser ordinals.
-Thus, a single ordinal $\alpha\in On_p$ will be called a "group", or "ring", or "field", whenever the set of ordinals $\beta<\alpha$ forms a group, or ring, or field.
+Following the convention in \cite{Conway}, ordinals in $\textbf{On}_p$ will sometimes be treated as single elements of $\textbf{On}_p$, and will sometimes be treated as the set of all lesser ordinals.
+Thus, a single ordinal $\alpha\in \textbf{On}_p$ will be called a ``group'', or ``ring'', or ``field'', whenever the set of ordinals $\beta<\alpha$ forms a group, or ring, or field.

-For any given ordinal $\Delta$, the "$\Delta$-th" field in $On_p$ will be denoted by $\phi_\Delta$.
+For any given ordinal $\Delta$, the ``$\Delta$-th'' field in $\textbf{On}_p$ will be denoted by $\phi_\Delta$.
 In constructing these fields we must ensure that: